zilishen/documentation/content/nms/acm/how-to/services/publish-gRPC-proxy.md

 ## Backends

-Backends tell your API where to resolve the queries to, for example your backend server.
+Backends specify where your API should send queries, such as to your backend server.

 You can add, edit, or delete Backends.